mathworks-robotics/intelligent-bin-picking-example-with-simulink/example1-sim3D/README.md

 For more information about installing add-ons, see [Get and Manage Add-Ons](https://in.mathworks.com/help/matlab/matlab_env/get-add-ons.html).
 The Computer Vision Toolbox Model for Pose Mask R-CNN 6-DoF Object Pose Estimation requires Deep Learning Toolbox™ and Image Processing Toolbox™.

-## MEX Compiler Configuration
-This example requires Microsoft Visual C++ as the MEX compiler.
-To check and configure the MEX compiler:

-1. In the MATLAB Command Window, enter mex -setup.
-2. If the current compiler name that is being displayed is not Microsoft Visual C++, click "Microsoft Visual C++ (C)" from the list of available compilers.
-Ensure that the version for Microsoft Visual C++ is 14.0 or higher.

 ## Getting started with Bin picking example
 Open the project to get started with bin picking example.
 Then, navigate to the `SimulinkModel` directory and open `IntelligentBinPicking.slx`.